salaboy/from-monolith-to-k8s/workshop.md

 h install fmtok8s workshop/fmtok8s-app

 ```
-You should see something like this:
+You should see something like this (ignore the warnings):

 <img src="workshop-imgs/27-helm-repo-add-update-install-v1.png" alt="Helm install" width="700px">